kamathhrishi/kamathhrishi1.github.io/_posts/2021-02-22-Private_pandas.md.md

 df.columns
 ```

-Executes describe remotely and gets it when get() is called.
+Executes describe remotely , which returns a pointer and gets underlying value of it when get() is called.
 Describe is an aggregate query so the analyst is permitted to see the result.
 ``` python
 df.describe().get()
 ```